 YR – I’m Miss Green, and I am a teacher of high school.
 It’s about these kids who are in a rap group and it takes place in the Bronx.
 I’m a teacher there and I’m the teacher of the lyrist of the group.
 So I kind of help them, guide them, through staying in school, and the importance of being in school.

-UL – Did you have a Miss Greene in your life?
+UC – Did you have a Miss Green in your life?

 YR – Yeah, but I also was a good kid.
 [Laughs]